All Episodes

 It's great to have you here.

-And one of the one of the sidebar news stories about the Iranian nuclear talks is that Obama, there's a there's a credible uh train of thought, folks, that is percolating inside the beltway and up to New York,
+And one of the sidebar news stories about the Iranian nuclear talks is that Obama, there's a credible train of thought, folks, that is percolating inside the Beltway and up to New York, the New York-Washington corridor, that Obama is officially, within the next few months or so,

-You know, we've been negotiating the Middle East Peace Process, which we have detailed in great detail here as its own entity.
+And the way it would happen, you know, we've been negotiating the Middle East peace process, which we have detailed in great detail here, as its own entity.

 The Middle East peace process is like a corporation.